This topic describes how to deploy an OceanBase cluster in an x86-based CentOS Linux 7.9 system through the GUI of OceanBase Deployer (obd).

 If the pre-check reports an error, and the error can be automatically fixed, you can click Automatic Repair to fix the error.
 You can also click Learn More to fix the reported error by referring to the error code document.
 After all the errors are fixed, click Re-check to perform a pre-check again.

-After the deployment succeeds, you can copy the displayed connection string and use it to connect to the corresponding component.
-On the CLI, you can copy the connection string corresponding to OceanBase Database and use it to connect to the OceanBase cluster as the root@sys user, or copy the connection string corresponding to ODP and use it to connect to ODP as the
+After deployment, copy the displayed connection string and connect to the corresponding component.
+In the terminal, the connection string executed after OceanBase Database is connected to the OceanBase cluster as the root@sys user.
+The connection string executed after OBProxy is connected to ODP as the root@proxysys user.

 Note